Generation Kill (miniseries)

 Generation Kill is an American seven-part television miniseries produced for HBO that aired from July 13 to August 24, 2008.
 It is based on Evan Wright's 2004 book Generation Kill, about his experience as an embedded reporter with the US Marine Corps' 1st Reconnaissance Battalion during the 2003 invasion of Iraq, and was adapted for television by David Simon, Ed Burns, and Wright.
 The miniseries was directed by Susanna White and Simon Cellan Jones and produced by Andrea Calderwood.
-The ensemble cast includes Alexander Skarsgård as Sergeant Brad 'Iceman' Colbert, James Ransone as Corporal Josh Ray Person, and Lee Tergesen as Wright.
+The ensemble cast includes Alexander Skarsgård as Sergeant Brad "Iceman" Colbert, Jon Huertas as Sergeant Tony "Poke" Espera, James Ransone as Corporal Josh Ray Person, and Lee Tergesen as Wright.

 Production

-The cable channel HBO gave the go-ahead to a seven-part miniseries, based on Evan Wright's book about his experiences as an embedded reporter with the U.S. Marine Corps' 1st Reconnaissance Battalion during the Iraq War's first phase.
+The cable channel HBO gave the go-ahead to a seven-part miniseries based on Evan Wright's book about his experiences as an embedded reporter with the U.S. Marine Corps' 1st Reconnaissance Battalion during the Iraq War's first phase.
 The series is set during the invasion of Iraq, from late March to early April 2003.
 The miniseries was shot over a six-month shoot from mid-to-late 2007 in South Africa, Mozambique, and Namibia.
-The primary production value aspired to was authenticity.
-The miniseries was produced on a budget of $56 million.
+The miniseries was produced on a budget of $56 million, with an emphasis on the realism of the production design.